SHRIKANTAMBATKAR/Spring-Boot/README.md

 # What I Learned from Spring Boot

-This repository documents my **learning journey with Spring Boot**, focusing on how a Spring Boot application works internally and how CRUD operations are implemented using REST APIs, Hibernate (JPA), and MySQL.
+This repository documents my **learning journey with Spring Boot**, focusing on how a Spring Boot application works internally and how backend concepts are applied in real-world REST APIs.

 The purpose of this repository is **learning and concept clarity**, not building a complex application.